scala/docs.scala-lang/_tour/higher-order-functions.md

 ```
 Here the method `convertCtoF` is passed to `forecastInFahrenheit`.
 This is possible because the compiler coerces `convertCtoF` to the function `x => convertCtoF(x)` (note: `x` will
   be a generated name which is guaranteed to be unique within its scope).

+In a pure Object Oriented world a good practice is to avoid exposing methods that are parameterized with functions that might escape the internal state of the objects.
+Leaking internal state might break the invariants of the object itself.

 ## Functions that accept functions
 One reason to use higher-order functions is to reduce redundant code.
 Let's say you wanted some methods that could raise someone's salaries by various factors.
 Without creating a higher-order function,